input-output-hk/haskell.nix/docs/user-guide.md

   pkgSet = haskell.mkPkgSet {
     pkg-def = my-pkgs.pkg-def;
     pkg-def-extras = [
-      # this overlay will provide additional packages
+      # these extras will provide additional packages
       # ontop of the package set.
 E.g. extra-deps
       # for stack packages. or local packages for
       # cabal.projects
-      my-pkgs.overlay
+      my-pkgs.extras
     ];
     modules = [
       # specific package overrides would go here